Individual women leave a legacy to those that follow in their footsteps and family, and to those people who cared about their well being.

 This site is here to help you do just that.
 We are starting small, but we have big plans for creating a useful starting point for women who want to tell the stories of the women who have shaped their lives as well as their own.
 How-to articles, posts to inspire you, and services to assist you are being created or are in development for this site.
 Sign up for our newsletter to stay current.

-The simple act of telling our stories in a way that is accessible changes everything.
-The information we draw upon as a culture is shapes all we do.
+The simple act of telling our stories, in a way that is widely and digitally accessible, changes everything.
+The information we draw upon as a culture shapes all we do.
 The more information we put into that system, the more it will be accessed and shape future decisions, processes, and culture itself.